GrieferAtWork/KOSmk4/readme.md

 	- Always allow an assembler or linker script to include any arbirary header found in `/kos/include/`
 - Libc:
 	- Try to maintain header (API) compatibility with GLIBc, MSVC and CYGWIN
-	- Try to maintain binary (ABI) compatibility with GLIBc and MSVC (CYGWIN as far as that is possible)
+	- Try to maintain binary (ABI) compatibility with GLIBc and MSVC (CYGWIN only as far as that is possible)
 - KOS-specific, object-related kernel function can be exported as a `HOP\_*` command (s.a. `/kos/include/kos/hop.h`)